 - The issuing of licences under Part VI of the Communications Act 2006, such as radio amateur licences, private mobile radio licences and citizens band radio licences;

 - Our subscriptions feature, which is used to update subscribers with news, updates or any other relevant information consistent with subscribers’ requirements;

-- The Register of Data Protection Officers;
+- The Register of Data Controllers; and

 It is our policy to not collect personal information from any minors.

 For the purposes of recruiting, we will collect a variety of information, depending on the role in question.
 This is usually all of the following, or a selection from this list:

 - Applicant’s CV;

 - Copies of qualifications;

 - Submissions in relation to assigned assessments (we use this information in order to assess and short-list applicants).